Multiculturalism: Brazil

-The Americas have been known to be some of the most multicultural geographical locations, with a diversity of language, religion, and ethnicity.
-The South American country Brazil can also acclaim multiculturalism, and has undergone many changes in the past few decades.
+Brazil has been known to acclaim multiculturalism and has undergone many changes regarding this in the past few decades.
 Brazil is a controversial country when it comes to defining a multicultural country.
-There are two views: the Harvard Institute of Economic Research states that Brazil has an intersection of many cultures because of recent migration, while the Pew Research Center state that Brazil is culturally diverse but the majority of the country speaks Portuguese.
+There are two views: the Harvard Institute of Economic Research points to the fact that Brazil has a large mixed-race population, while researcher Erkan Gören of the University of Oldenburg notes that virtually all Brazilians speaks Portuguese.

-Cities such as São Paulo are home to migrants from Japan, Italy, Lebanon and Portugal.
-There is a multicultural presence within in this city, and this is prevalent throughout Brazil.
+Cities such as São Paulo are home to migrants from Japan, Italy, Lebanon, Portugal, and Africa.
+There is a multicultural presence in this city, and this is prevalent throughout Brazil.
 Furthermore, Brazil is a country that has made great strides to embrace migrant cultures.
 There has been increased awareness of anti-blackness and active efforts to combat racism.
+However, there is still a lack of school engagement in these matters.